-Would you do this with the dishrag you’ve been using for over a week?
+Would you do this with the dish rag you’ve been using for the past week?

 I didn’t think so.
 And I wouldn’t have, either — and then Jessie left a comment on Sour Smelling Dish Rags about this neat “camping” dishrag that just doesn’t stink.
 And you can see from the dirt that it’s not fresh from the laundry.
 I’m serious, there’s no smell!

-It’s called a Scrubr and available online — free shipping on Amazon with NO minimum purchase:
+It’s called a Scrubr and available online from Amazon:

 The company says that it’s made from a “non-absorbent material” — seems like thin spun plastic to me.
 In addition to the no stinky quality, I like it as a great dishcloth: